 This one is fresh to me, and I am reveling in it.
-There are an abundance of different platforms that you can choose from to start your initial podcast.
+There is an abundance of different platforms that you can choose from to start your initial podcast.
 If you prefer to get your foot wet, I would recommend using Anchor.FM because it is free.
 You can monetize your podcast right away through Anchor and it is audience supported.
 You get paid through listenership.

 You can check out my podcast which is getting rebranded but this will provide you a view of how easy it is to establish a podcast.